devasconceloss/Desafios/README.md

 # Desafios
-The course is divided into three parts / worlds and is all available on youtube the course is in Portuguese but I still recommend it because it has many exercises to practice and learn
+The course is divided into three parts / worlds and is all available on youtube, the course is in Portuguese but I still recommend it because it has many exercises to practice and learn

 1. Download the latest version of python [Download Link](https://www.python.org/downloads/)